LachlanCourt/rainbowBot/README.md

 # A Discord Bot for University Community Servers

-This bot is used to generate and maintain text channels for courses taken by UON students to collaborate and chat.
+This bot is used to generate and maintain text channels for courses taken by university students to collaborate and chat.
 It also provides a number of other moderation tools

 Commands are restricted to discord users with roles authorised in the config file under "trustedRoles"